cosanlab/py-feat/_sources/pages/intro.md

 - **Human behavior researchers**: Extract facial expressions from face images or videos with a simple line of code and analyze your data with Feat.
 - **Computer vision researchers**: Develop & share your latest model to a wide audience of users.

 and anyone else interested in analyzing facial expressions!

+Check out a recent presentation by one of the project leads [Eshin Jolly, PhD](https://eshinjolly.com/) for a broad-overview and introduction:

+<iframe src="/prez/index.html" style="width: 100%; height: 500px"></iframe>

 ## Installation
 You can easily install the latest stable version from PyPi: